SIGIRR

 Single Ig IL-1-related receptor (SIGIRR), also called Toll/Interleukin-1 receptor 8 (TIR8) or Interleukin-1 receptor 8 (IL-1R8), is transmembrane protein encoded by gene SIGIRR, which modulate inflammation, immune response, and tumorigenesis of colonic epithelial cells.

 Gene

 Human gene SIGIRR is localized on chromosome 11.
-It is composed of 10 exons spanning about 11 700 base pairs.
-In mouse, this gene is on chromosome 7, where it is composed of 9 exons spanning about 9 400 base pairs.
+It is composed of 10 exons spanning about 11,700 base pairs.
+In mice, this gene is on chromosome 7, where it is composed of 9 exons spanning about 9,400 base pairs.